arjun-rathi/automerge/README.md

   doc.publications.remove('29f6cd15-61ff-460d-b7fb-39a5594f32d5')
 })
 ```
+LOL.
 Note that currently the `Automerge.Table` type does not enforce a schema.
 By convention, the row
 objects that you add to a table should have the same properties (like columns in a table), but
 Automerge does not enforce this.
 This is because different users may be running different versions
 of your app, which might be using different properties.